Open Canada Cup

 The Open Canada Cup was an annual knock-out cup competition in Canadian Soccer.
 The competition was first held during the 1998 season as the CPSL League Cup.
-It was organized by the Canadian Soccer League (formerly the Canadian Professional Soccer League) originally as a League Cup for CSL member clubs.
-After operating the competition for several seasons as an exclusive tournament the league's ownership decided in 2003 to grant accessibility to all Canadian professional and amateur clubs.
+It was organized by the Canadian Soccer League (formerly the Canadian Professional Soccer League) originally as a league cup for CSL member clubs.
+After operating the competition for several seasons as an exclusive tournament, the league's ownership decided in 2003 to grant accessibility to all Canadian professional and amateur clubs.
 The decision was influenced by the lack of initiative by the Canadian Soccer Association in providing a potential candidate for the CONCACAF Champions' Cup.

 Further reforms consisted of title sponsorship with the Government of Canada and the inclusion of a financial reward for the overall champion.
-Subsequently, the tournament managed to attract several notable amateurs, and professional clubs with credentials from the USL First Division, Canadian National Challenge Cup, Ligue de Soccer Elite Quebec, and the Ontario Cup.
+Subsequently, the tournament attracted several notable amateurs and professional clubs with credentials from the USL First Division, Canadian National Challenge Cup, Ligue de Soccer Elite Quebec, and the Ontario Cup.
 In 2007, the competition reached its zenith as it expanded westward to include clubs from British Columbia with the inclusion of the champion of the British Columbia Provincial Soccer Championship.
 In 2008, the prize money was increased, but after the creation of the Canadian Championship, the competition was disbanded.
-Since the establishment of the Canadian Championship CSL teams has not participated in the tournament which determines the Canadian entry into the CONCACAF Champions League.
+Since the establishment of the Canadian Championship, CSL teams have not participated in the tournament that determines the Canadian entry into the CONCACAF Champions League.

-Throughout the history of the tournament Canadian Soccer League teams have dominated the competition except for Ottawa St. Anthony Italia in the 2006 season.
-Toronto Olympians were the most successful club with 3 titles.
-David Gee is the most successful head coach in the history of the competition, having won three titles as head coach of Toronto Olympians.
+Canadian Soccer League teams dominated the competition throughout its history; the only non-CSL champion was Ottawa St. Anthony Italia in 2006.
+Toronto Olympians were the most successful club, winning three titles.
+David Gee is the most successful head coach in the history of the competition, having won three titles as head coach of the Toronto Olympians.